Last updated on February 11, 2026

 What is a Lab-Grown Diamond?

 As the name suggests, a lab-grown diamond is a diamond that has been created in a laboratory.
 Also known as a lab-created diamond or man-made diamond.
+Lab diamonds are 100% real diamonds!

 Lab-grown diamonds are created by simulating the natural growth environment of diamonds in a laboratory, using the same chemical composition as natural diamonds.
 Their chemical, physical, and optical properties are identical to those of natural diamonds.
 And, their overall average quality is even better than natural diamonds!